kosii/restaurant-api/README.md

 # PUT /restaurants/\<uuid\>

 This request will create or update a restaurant with a given id.
 It's unnecessary to provide an id in the request's body, it's always the id in the url which will be taken in account.
+It'll return 204 if the restarant was correctly created or updated.

 ## Example